Valeriyyy/SalesforceAuthPrivateKey/README.md

 This code uses the server.key file that is generated from when you generate a Self-Signed Certificate for use with a Salesforce Connected App.
 Since the server.key file is related to the certificate that you uploaded to Salesforce, you are able to use it to generate a JWT token and have Salesforce provide you with its own valid api token.

+Update: I updated the project to compile to aot and use source generators for deserializing the json response.
+Why?
+Cause I wanted to.

 # Setup

 Before you get started this project assumes that you have already created a connected app and added